top of page

 Marcellé

-Marcellé is a musician, educator, and activist based in Las Vegas.
-She is the owner, founder, and instructor of Once Upon a Voice, a music production company that offers trauma-informed, neurodiversity-affirming education for singers and songwriters.
+Marcellé is a singer, songwriter, pianist, and music producer based in Las Vegas.
+She is the owner and founder of Once Upon a Voice, a music production company that offers trauma-informed, neurodiversity-affirming education for singers and songwriters.
 Her work honors music as a form of self-expression and communication, supporting students of all neurotypes and experiences—including those shaped by trauma or disability.
-As someone who is both autistic and ADHD, she understands the profound ways music can support emotional regulation, healing, and identity.
-Whether guiding musicians or launching advocacy initiatives like Voicelore—a nonprofit being developed to support survivors of gender-based violence through music—Marcellé centers her teaching on nervous system care, trust-building, and transformation through song.
+As someone who is both Autistic and ADHD, she understands the profound ways music can support emotional regulation, healing, and identity.
+Whether guiding musicians or launching initiatives like Voicelore—a nonprofit being developed to support survivors of gender-based violence through music—Marcellé centers her teaching on nervous system care, trust-building, and transformation through song.

 The daughter of a musician who collaborated with legends such as Natalie Cole and Chaka Khan, Marcellé was immersed in music from a young age.
 She sang in choirs throughout her childhood, an experience that nurtured both her musical growth and her sense of belonging.
 Her love for music continued to deepen at the Las Vegas Academy of the Arts, where she studied piano and began exploring how musical expression could offer clarity, comfort, and freedom.